David Marshall Grant: Life and career

 Grant was born in Westport, Connecticut to physician parents.
 Immediately after graduating from Connecticut College with an M.F.A. and receiving a certificate in fine arts from the Yale School of Drama, his first paying job was as Richard Gere's lover in the Broadway play Bent.
-A student at Juilliard during summer breaks from high school, Grant soon joined the Yale Repertory Company during his college days, and in 1978, made a great impression in the play Bent.
+A student at Juilliard during summer breaks from high school, Grant soon joined the Yale Repertory Company during his college days, and in 1978, made an impression in the play Bent.

 His first screen role was in the 1979 film French Postcards.
 He went on to appear in several more films.
 In 1985, he co-starred with Kevin Costner in American Flyers, John Badham's film on bicycle racing.
 By this time, Grant was working in episodic television and had the role of Digger Barnes in the miniseries Dallas: The Early Years.
 In 1987, he played Sonny Binkley in the Matt Dillon film The Big Town.
 In 1989, he portrayed the gay character Russell Weller on the television show thirtysomething.
 Although he only appeared in four episodes from 1989 to 1990, the role brought him considerable recognition, particularly in one groundbreaking episode that featured his character in bed with another male character, a scene that caused outcry among conservative sponsors at the time.